crossaw/Knit-Win7-Encoding-Report/Readme.md

 ### My Speculation

 I get the impression that about ten years ago there was a battle raging between the open source community and Microsoft over who could create the best standard for encoding all of the world's characters.
 Apparently Microsoft resisted incorporating UTF-8 support in Windows, so software developers had to come up with all kinds of work-arounds to make their code handle UTF-8 characters in Windows 7.
 I'm wondering if, over the years, Microsoft has discretely capitulated and has quietly changed Windows 7 through the weekly background updates.
 I'm thinking that without openly supporting UTF-8, the Windows 7 shell perhaps allows characters to pass through in ways that it originally did not.
 This could have made many of those work-arounds unnecessary.
 It could be that the work-arounds themselves are now causing problems due to changes in Windows 7.
 I say this because the behavior I describe in this report strikes me as a problem of R doing things that it does not need to do rather than a problem of R failing to do something that it should do.
 I'm wondering if the solution may involve simply removing code from certain packages which was added five or six years ago in order to deal with problems that existed at that time.

+### Further Work

+I will do more testing to see which of the nine packages influences the encoding behavior.
+Also, I see that R v3.5.0 was released shortly after I started working on this report.
+I will need to test with that and see if things are any better.
+Those tests will have to wait, though, because I have other things to do.
+I will update this report on github whenever I do additional testing.

+### Linux

+I've been wanting to switch to Linux for over a decade but just haven't gotten around to it.
+Perhaps it is time to make the leap.
+In the time it took me to write this report, I could have become a Linux master.